Frequently Asked Questions

 TIP: Any children who attend cannot be carried, and must walk on their own

 Will you separate us from our group?

 A: No. We believe in groups enjoying a haunted house together and seeing others in their group getting scared and having fun.
 We allow guests to enter together in groups of up to 10 in each haunted house.
 NOTE: Our Escape Rooms have varying capacities.

 TIP: If you like the idea of getting touched or separated from your group, you can opt in for this more intense experience ANY NIGHT we are open.
 Visit our “Contact Nights” for more information.

 My Ticket is for 9PM.
 Do I get in at 9pm?
 When should I arrive?

+NOTE: Timed ticketing is a wait reduction strategy only.
 Your ticket time is an arrival time, not an entry time.
 Wait times vary based on each night during Halloween season.
 To reduce your wait time further, attend earlier in the month, on a Thursday/Sunday, or purchase a fast pass.

 Please arrive 15 minutes before the time stated on your ticket.
 Allow extra time for parking.
 Arriving drastically earlier will only extend your wait time.
 Guests are not allowed to enter their timed slotted wait area until 15 minutes before the time stated the ticket.

 Off site parking lot with shuttle bus available during haunted house hours only at 199 Scoles Ave (The Learning Center) in The Clifton, NJ 07012.
 Park there and ride the shuttle bus 4 minutes to Brighton Asylum.
 Service to and from the Asylum are provided free of charge.
 This service is available 1 hour before we open until the last guest is dropped back off.

 General/Fast Pass = includes all 3 haunted houses